(1931-2022)

 In August 1991, while Gorbachev was vacationing in the Crimea, Communist conservatives captured him in a coup to seize power.
 Among the Communist Party conservatives who organized the coup was Prime Minister Pavlov, whom Gorbachev had hired to help him balance power with Yeltsin.
 Despite his opposing leadership, Yeltsin manned a resistance against the coup, and the coup ultimately failed.
 Upon Gorbachev’s return home, rumors circulated that he may have been in cahoots with the coup leaders.
 The public grew distrustful of Gorbachev and was increasingly supportive of Yeltsin, whom they now viewed as a hero.

-READ More: Thomas Hobbes
+READ More: Anne Boleyn

 By Christmas 1991, the Soviet Union had crumbled.
 Gorbachev inevitably stepped down from his position as president of the Soviet Union, handing over complete power to Yeltsin.